 - A feeling of safety

-- Respect

-- Engagement in learning

 - Involvement in school life

+- RespectEngagement in learning

 - Shared vision

 - Involvement of teachers, students, and families

 We have developed Common Area Expectations for Playground, Hallway, Bathroom, Lunchroom, Library and Assembly.
 Posters with these expectations are posted around the building.